Impactful Volunteer Opportunities

 Help individuals prepare for their citizenship exam.
 Volunteers work one-on-one with individuals using resources provided by JFS and the U.S. Citizenship and Immigration Services website.
 They also provide opportunities for the individuals to practice their conversational English skills.
 Some volunteers provide more extensive English language support and some volunteers are also trained to help individuals prepare their N-400 citizenship application.
 Volunteers are also needed to assist clients in completing citizenship applications (click here to learn more).

-Virtual Connectors
+Social Connectors

-Virtual Connectors reduce social isolation and alleviate loneliness among older adults living in the community.
-Volunteers are matched with several older adults and connect with them remotely on a regular basis.
+Social Connectors reduce social isolation and alleviate loneliness among older adults living in the community.
+Volunteers are matched with older adults and connect with them remotely on a regular basis.
 In addition to providing social interaction, volunteers also provide periodic monitoring of the individual’s well-being by asking essential questions related to the client’s well-being and basic needs.

 Improve the Health and Wellbeing of Older Adults